top of page

 Flavor Your Protein With Acidic and Herb-Filled Marinades

-Marinades made with oils, spices, herbs and acids like vinegar and citrus are a great way to pack on flavor without adding salt.
-Soaking meat proteins in acidic and herb-filled marinades can also help reduce the formation of Heterocyclic Amines (HCAs) and Polycyclic Aromatic Hydrocarbons (PHCs) while grilling which have been associated with cancer risk.
-You can get creative with your marinades by combining a variety of flavorful ingredients like fresh lemon juice, yogurt, garlic, spices and herbs like rosemary, basil or thyme.
-Make sure to avoid cross-contamination by separating marinades that will be used on raw items vs cooked to reduce foodborne illness risk.
+Marinades made with oils, spices, herbs, and acids like vinegar and citrus are an excellent way to add flavor without adding salt.
+Not only do they enhance taste, but soaking meat proteins in acidic and herb-filled marinades can also help reduce the formation of Heterocyclic Amines (HCAs) and Polycyclic Aromatic Hydrocarbons (PHCs) while grilling, which are associated with cancer risk.

-Check out my delicious Chicken Tikka and Veggie Skewers that can be a perfect grill item.
-The recipe includes a creamy marinade made with South Asian spices, ginger, garlic, cilantro, lime juice and yogurt.
+For a delicious and healthy grill item, check out my Chicken Tikka and Veggie Skewers.
+It includes a creamy marinade made with South Asian spices, ginger, garlic, cilantro, lime juice, and yogurt.
+It's perfect for adding some flair to your grilling game this summer!

 Add Color To Your Grill With Fresh Fruits & Veggies